machinekoder/pickit-docs/docs/documentation/flex/how-to-use-pickit-flex.rst

 detection optimization parameters (explained in article :ref:`Explaining-the-flex-detection-parameters`).

 In the image below an example of a good defined scene is shown.
-First, in the 3D view all points within the field of view of the camera are shown.
-Second, in the Points view only the points of the parts in the bin are shown.
+First, in the :ref:`3D view <3d-view>` all points within the field of view of the camera are shown.
+Second, in the :ref:`Points view <points-view>` only the points of the parts in the bin are shown.
 The table and the bin are filtered out.
 Also it can be seen that the space in between points have gotten bigger in the second view.

-The information shown in the Points view is what will be transferred to the next step.
+The information shown in the :ref:`Points view <points-view>` is what will be transferred to the next step.
 All other information is not taken into account for the detection with Pickit Flex.